 As I get older, and explore healthy foods, buckwheat is on the list.
-It’s now my job to share ‘healthy’ foods with my children.
+It's now my job to share 'healthy' foods with my children.
 So how can I enjoy eating it?
 Buckwheat Kasha with mushrooms is pretty standard Russian food.
-I think this is a great side dish, think unprocessed Rice-a-roni.
+I think this is a great side dish, think of unprocessed Rice-a-roni.
 I always have smoked European sausage (kolbassa) in the fridge, or a Danish Salami, so it was a no brainer to add it to this meal.
 It also tastes great with bacon.
+After preparing the buckwheat in the recipe below, you can mix in your favorite vegetables.
+You can also use buckwheat in salads, it's quite versatile.

 Sometimes it's hard to find buckwheat groats that have been pre-roasted, so I included instructions how to roast.
 If you don't roast your buckwheat to make this recipe, your dish will turn out gluggy and not fluffy.
 Roasted buckwheat tastes better.
 The packaging should say if it's pre-roasted or not, so it's important to check if you want tasty buckwheat!
 It will have a bit of a green color if they aren't roasted, as in the above picture.